 Some beginners to the fish keeping hobby may not understand what HOB stands for.
-HOB simply means Hang On Back aquarium filter.
+HOB simply means Hang on Back aquarium filter.

 Acronyms can be funny but they can also be confusing!

-In this post we hope to clear up some of the confusion with HOB filters and provide you with the right information so you can get the best HOB filter for your aquarium.
+Below we hope to clear up some of the confusion with HOB filters and provide you with the right information so you can get the best HOB filter for your aquarium.

 What Is A HOB Filter

-A hang on back (HOB) aquarium filter is simply a filter that is hung off the back side of your aquarium.
+As we mentioned above the hang on back (HOB) aquarium filter is simply a filter that is hung off the back side of your aquarium.

 So why would anyone want to have a large bulky filter in plain sight hanging off the back of your tank.